schwarzkopfb/taf/README.md

 # taf
-Follow text file changes line-by-line just like tail -f does.
+Tail-A-File in node, just like `tail -f` does.